bergholt/triptych/README.md

 - 72 lines of code
 - 72 outputs when run

-The number is not chosen.
-It is the cycle.

 ## Inspiration

-*Sun* is structurally isomorphic to the Antikythera mechanism — the bronze, hand-cranked calculator (c.
-2nd century BCE) whose spiral dial carried one glyph for each eclipse it could predict across the Saros cycle.
-The poem keeps that gesture and drops the bronze: one variant per eclipse of Saros 126.
-Where the mechanism was bound to a longitude, its predictions true only from one stretch of the Mediterranean, the grid is placeless — anchored not by geography but by the single deictic *now*.
+**The Antikythera mechanism** — the bronze, hand-cranked calculator (c.
+2nd century BCE) whose spiral dial carried one glyph for each eclipse it could predict across the Saros cycle. *Sun* keeps the gesture and drops the bronze: one variant per eclipse of Saros 126.
+Where the mechanism was bound to a longitude, the grid is placeless, anchored only by the deictic *now*.

+**Howard Russell Butler's eclipse triptych** (1918 Baker, Oregon; 1923 Lompoc, California; 1925 Middletown, Connecticut) — three oil paintings of total solar eclipses, recorded in rapid shorthand during the few minutes of totality and reconstructed for the Hayden Planetarium.

+Butler's three-panel form, and his treatment of the corona as at once a scientific record and an aesthetic object, is the precedent for the triptych: three videos, three nouns, one transient event encoded for later realization.

 ## Further reading